stevana/hot-swapping-state-machines2/README.md

 pattern IncrCountV2  = Right IncrCountV1
 ```

-The state machine looks the same, except for the last `Case` where we update the
+The state machine looks the same, except for the first `Case` where we update the
 state to be `0`, thus resetting the counter.

 ```haskell